ngshiheng/paste-story/kgs/README.md

 ## Deployment

+The deployment of this project is done using GitHub Actions CI/CD.
+For more details, check out [kgs.yml](../.github/workflows/kgs.yml)

-To publish any new changes to your Cloudflare Worker, run `wrangler publish`.
+Alternatively, to publish any new changes to your Cloudflare Worker, run `wrangler publish`.

-Before publishing your code you need to edit `wrangler.toml` file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).
+Before publishing your code you need to edit [`wrangler.toml`](./wrangler.toml) file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).

 ## References